spaced/ebics-web-client/README.md

 # EBICS Web Client

-EBICS Web Client is a web UI which is used for exchanging of payments files via EBICS connection with the bank(s) supporting [EBICS protocol](https://www.ebics.de).
+EBICS Web Client is a web application which is used for exchanging of payments files via EBICS connection with the bank(s) supporting [EBICS protocol](https://www.ebics.de).
+Support of following EBICS versions:
+- EBICS 2.5 (H004)
+- EBICS 3.0 (H005)

 ## Installing/running using Docker